psalaets/array-of-sunshine/README.md

 Make the tests pass.
 You're done when they're all passing.

+It's helpful to look at the test files while you work.
+They're in `tests/`.

 ### watch mode

 Instead of manually running tests over and over, they run automatically if you